WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 foothills, montane, alpine.
 Meadows,

 woodlands.
 Summer, fall.
-From the lowlands to higher mountains, Sagewort is quite common -- but frequently unnoticed.
-It is found in all lower 48 states except Florida.
+From the lowlands to higher mountains, Sagewort is quite common -- but frequently unnoticed, even though it is found in all lower 48 states except Florida.
 It grows from one to three feet tall, often in masses.
 Silvery-sage-green leaves are from one to several inches long, narrow, sometimes entire, sometimes lobed or with a few small toothed notches.
-Massed, tiny, downy, silvery-white flower buds are present for many weeks before they open into minute yellow flowers which in turn give way to brown seeds.
+Massed, tiny, downy, silvery-white flower buds are present for many weeks before they open into minute yellow flower heads which in turn give way to brown seeds.
 (All three can be seen in the picture to the left.)
 Intermountain Flora indicates that this is a "highly complex species" with a number of subspecies.
-Sagewort is widely spread in the U.S. and the type specimen was, in fact, collected by Thomas Nuttall in 1810 or 1811 on the banks of the Mississippi near St. Louis prior to his departing for a collecting trip with the Astor Company up the Missouri River.
+The type specimen of this plant was collected by Thomas Nuttall in 1810 or 1811 on the banks of the Mississippi near St. Louis prior to his departing for a collecting trip up the Missouri River with the Astor Company.
+However, Meriwether Lewis collected this species April 10, 1806 along the Columbia River.
+Click to read about why Lewis' collection is not considered the type.
 "Ludoviciana" means "from Louisiana", i.e., named for the Louisiana Territory, which encompassed St. Louis and most of Missouri as well as most of the land from the Mississippi west to the Rockies.
 It is common to have a species named for the place it was collected: "Virginiana", "Canadensis", "Arizonica".
-Nuttall published his description of Artemisia ludoviciana in his 1818 two volume work, Genera of North American Plants. |
+Nuttall published his description of Artemisia ludoviciana in his 1818 two volume work, Genera of North American Plants.
+(Click the title to read.) |

 |